MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-azure.md

 - [Register your app on the Azure portal](/azure/active-directory/develop/quickstart-register-app#register-an-application).
 Make a note of the registered app name.

 > [!NOTE]
-> If you're using multiple bots, make sure that you have unique application and application IDs for each bot.
+> If you're using multiple bots, make sure that you create unique applications and have unique application IDs for each bot.

 - To use the bot over messaging channels:
     - Add [Omnichannel channel](/azure/bot-service/bot-service-channel-omnichannel?view=azure-bot-service-4.0&preserve-view=true) as a supported channel, if you're using public cloud services.